khanh14ph/english-teacher/README.md

-Please be aware that it is necessary to create an ngrok account (link: https://ngrok.com/) and retrieve your account's auth token in order to pass it into the `auth_tok` variable in the provided code in `api_fa`.
+Please be aware that it is necessary to create an ngrok account (link: https://ngrok.com/) and retrieve your account's auth token in order to pass it into the `auth_tok` variable in the provided code in `api`.

 This code will display a public URL.
-You need to copy this URL and assign it to the `url` variable in the `app_fa.py` file on your local computer.
-Please note that the `app_fa.py` file cannot be executed on a remote server.
+You need to copy this URL and assign it to the `url` variable in the `app.py` file on your local computer.
+Please note that the `app.py` file cannot be executed on a remote server.